Chrystalkey/landtagszusammenfasser/docs/collector_api.md

 | hash | string | contains the hash of the current data point, equivalent to the hash sent beforehand |
 /*TODO: Structure that can contain any updated parameters. maybe just a Key/value store */

+#### Authentication
+The following security properties are relevant
+  - Authentication
+  - Replay protection
+The following general properties are relevant
+  - Speed
+    Cryptography is expensive and thus, cryptographic operations should be as few as possible.
+    -> Share symmetric key
+  - An open secure sesion should be usable for multiple writes, minimizing overhead due to session initialization

+1. Collector sends request to DB server to open a secure write session
+  - **Message:** Request, Nonce_Request
+  - This is not reply protected, however, that is not a problem as it only leads to the DB server calculating a new key, nothing else
+  - Needs to be DoS protected, ideally by API endpoint
+2. Server computes "ephemeral key" using Key Derivation Function, authenticates the message using shared long term key
+  - **Message:** K_Ephemeral, HMAC (Nonce_Request, K_Ephemeral, K_LongTerm)
+3. Collector sends messages, authenticated with ephemeral key, and a fresh IV and long term symmetric key
+  - **Message:** Text, MessageNumber, HMAC (Text, MessageNumber, K_Ephemeral, K_LongTerm)
+4. (Collector sends more write updates)
+5. Collector closes session
+  - **Message:** Close Command, HMAC (Close Command, K_Ephemeral, K_LongTerm)
+6. Collector and DB Server trash K_Ephemeral

+This way, replay attacks are not possible because the

  ### Source Locator Update